Ski Clothes for Kids – setting kids up for the backcountry

 This year we tested the Helly Hansen jr Powder Pants, Helly Hansen jr Stuben Jacket and the LL Bean Puff-n-Stuff jacket.
 All three of these pieces have proven themselves on numerous backcountry outings.
 The LL Bean jacket is not waterproof/breathable but it is lightweight, low volume and warm without being too hot, making it a good layering piece when it’s cold and a decent stand-alone jacket on the uptrack or given modest temps.
 It’s also reasonably inexpensive and has proven to weather the abuse of day-to-day wear quite well.

-The Helly Hansen kids’ ski jacket and pants are be more downhill oriented than I would choose for my kit, but they have proven to be dry and warm in a wide range of conditions and serve double duty at the ski hill, which helps keep them practical.
+The Helly Hansen kids’ ski jacket and pants are more downhill oriented in their build than I would choose for myself, but they have proven to be dry and warm in a wide range of conditions and serve double duty at the ski hill, which helps keep them practical.
 The Stuben Jacket for kids includes pit zips for added venting on the uptrack and the sleeves have a nice knit cuff for sealing out snow and cold, always a concern for little bodies.
 It’s also cut a little longer for good coverage in the powder.
 The Helly Hansen Powder Pants for kids come set up with a high back suspender option and good gaiters that have served well for keeping snow out and warmth in.
 Both jacket and pants also feature light Primaloft insulation for added warmth.
 They get the kid and parent seal of approval for quality and comfort.

 A couple final suggestions for getting kids set up for success in the backcountry are a Buff or neck gaiter and Outdoor Research Adrenaline gloves for kids.
 The Buff is a great accessory for handling wind, snow and general winter weather.
 They are super light and versatile for sealing out the elements.
 Finally, good kids’ gloves are must.
 The Outdoor Research Adrenaline glove has proven to do well in all but the coldest and wettest situations.